TypeScript Type Guards

 function isEmptyObject(arg: unknown): arg is Record<string, unknown> {

-return isObject(arg) && Object.keys(arg as Record<string, unknown>).length === 0;
+return isObject(arg) && Object.keys(arg).length === 0;

 }

-function isEmptyArray(arg: unknown): arg is never[] {
+function isEmptyArray(arg: unknown): arg is unknown[] {

 return isArray(arg) && (arg as Array<unknown>).length === 0;